-Press the shutter-release button all the way down; the camera will display the number of shots selected for [Number of shots] in the control panel and begin taking NEF (RAW) photos after the time selected for [Delay].

-- Shooting may continue for some time depending on the value selected for [Number of shots]. - If [On (series)] is selected for [Pixel shift shooting mode], you can continue to take photographs using pixel shift until [Off] is selected. - If [On (single photo)] is selected for [Pixel shift shooting mode], pixel shift will end automatically after a single series.
+- Press the shutter-release button all the way down; the camera will begin taking NEF (RAW) photos after the time selected for [Delay] and continue until all the shots selected for [Number of shots] have been taken. - Shooting may continue for some time depending on the value selected for [Number of shots]. - If [On (series)] is selected for [Pixel shift shooting mode], you can continue to take photographs using pixel shift until [Off] is selected. - If [On (single photo)] is selected for [Pixel shift shooting mode], pixel shift will end automatically after a single series.

-8 Merge the NEF (RAW) photos using NX Studio.
+8 Blend the NEF (RAW) photos using NX Studio.